 It’s best to start by putting yourself in the position of the user.
 Take some time to really think about why people will be installing your app and how those people will interact with the UI.

-A step-by-step approach is beneficial when developing your list of features and functions, so consider how individuals will progress through the app’s elements.
+A step-by-step approach is beneficial when developing your mobile app features and functionalities list, so consider how individuals will progress through the app’s elements.
 For example, with a social media app, users first encounter a login screen where they can sign in or register for an account.
 From this page, existing users can login and access a newsfeed-type page, while new users will be prompted to enter their information and configure their account and profile settings.
 Once existing users have reached their newsfeed, they’ll want to access a private messaging interface and an area to post text, images, videos and links.
 And as a social networking app, you’ll need to include a feature that allows individuals to follow/friend and block other users, in addition to liking, sharing and commenting on others’ posts.
 Social apps also require reporting capabilities in the event a user posts offensive materials.

 Many developers will prompt you to write out the steps a user would take when using an app or a specific function within that app.
 This can be a wonderful method for placing yourself in the user’s shoes.